 Dresden, Germany

 A trip to Dresden does not have to be expensive at all.
-It is possible to find decent hotels for less than €50 per night.
-And even though Dresden is cheap, it still remains hugely popular with over 4 million stays per year.
+It is possible to find decent hotels for less than €70 per night.
+And even though Dresden is affordable, it still remains hugely popular with over 4 million stays per year.
 Tourists love this city.
 It used to be the residence of Saxon kings, and it has some beautiful attractions such as the Frauenkirche and the Semperoper.
-Most parts of the city had to be rebuilt after the raids of WW2.
-Nowadays, Dresden is also one of Germany’s main technology hubs.
+Most parts of the city had to be rebuilt after the raids of WWII.
+Nowadays, Dresden is one of Germany’s main technology hubs.

 Freiburg, Germany